unfinishedgame/unfinishedgame.github.io/README.md

 Don't expect any consistency, effort, or just general usability.

+## Mobile Friendliness
+It has come to my attention that the website is not mobile-friendly.
+This is a feature, not a failure.

 <sup><sub>Note: I had to delete the old one because it wasn't letting me upload my changes, but there wasn't really anything in there and I was the only one who ever saw it anyway so it shouldn't really matter</sub></sup>